hyprland-community/hyprland-autoname-workspaces/README.md

 _Hint_: You can use glyphsearch and copy the unicode icon of your font for example https://glyphsearch.com/?query=book&copy=unicode

 _Hint_: You can find hyprland class names for currently running apps using: `hyprctl clients  | grep -i class`, or you can also use `hyprland-autoname-workspaces --verbose`.

+_Hint_: Feel free to adapt and use this [script](https://github.com/Psykopear/i3autoname/blob/master/scripts/generate_icons.py) to generate your config file.
+This is untested for the moment.